avl/noatun/docs/docs.md

 }
 ```

-Ice cream cart #1 sells 2 cones, and records an event `Event::IceCreamSold(2)`.
+Ice cream cart #1 sells 2 cones, and records an event 'Event::IceCreamSold(2)'.
 This sets the total number of sold cones to 2.
 So far so good.

-Now, ice cream cart #2 sells 3 cones, and records `Event::IceCreamSold(3)`.
+Now, ice cream cart #2 sells 3 cones, and records 'Event::IceCreamSold(3)'.
 This sets the total number to 3.

-With the above `apply` definition, this will result in total_ice_cream_sold equal to 3,
+With the above `Message::apply` definition, this will result in total_ice_cream_sold equal to 3,
 instead of the correct 5.

-The correct apply method should increment `total_ice_cream_sold`, not assign it.
+The correct apply method should increment 'total_ice_cream_sold', not assign it.

 The trouble in the original naive implementation was that IceCreamSold was interpreted
 as a global count of sold icecream, something that each ice cream cart did not actually
 have information about.

 If events only encode actual ground truth information, and no derived information,
-it is often relatively straightforward to correctly implement the `crate::prelude::Message::apply` method.
+it is often relatively straightforward to correctly implement the `prelude::Message::apply` method.

 In this example, the information available to each cart was just that a sale had been made
 locally, and that was all the information that should be encoded in the message.
 Deriving
-the total count of sold cones could only be done in the `apply`-method.
+the total count of sold cones could only be done in the `Message::apply`-method.

 In general, Noatun events should contain events that exactly reflect what has happened
 in the real world, with the timestamp of the actual event, without any extra information.